jebjergk/zeus_data_quality/docs/profiling_v2.md

 These tables are always referenced with the namespace defined by `services.profiling_v2.DISCOVERY_NAMESPACE` (defaults to `ZEUS_ANALYTICS_SIMU.DISCOVERY`).

+If your existing `DQ_COLUMN_FEATURES` table is missing columns referenced by the stored procedures, run `sql/DQ_COLUMN_FEATURES_DDL.sql` in your Snowflake account.
+The script creates the table when absent and uses `ADD COLUMN IF NOT EXISTS` to align older deployments without dropping data.

 ## Manual verification in Snowflake

 1. Choose a fully qualified table name (e.g. `DEMO_DB.PUBLIC.CUSTOMERS`).